sinanislekdemir/payton/README.md

 * Example codes should be plain and simple.
 * Every new features should include sensible defaults.
   * Nothing should be too verbose to use.
+* Make sure that `make check` is clear before pushing your code.
+* Running `isort .` is not mandatory but highly encouraged.
+* Ever new feature should have an example code.
+* There is a reason why some methods are longer than they should and complex.
+  * To reduce code jumps and stack switches.
+  * To run faster.

 ## Screenshots and Videos